 Therefore, with one wall and two rates of heat transfer, this leaves the dilemma of insulating more than you need below, or less than you need above.
 There is the option of beefing up insulation at the level above grade; however, this is a less common building technique.
 To be truly effective, it would need to be done on the exterior of the wall to prevent thermal bridging.

-Building code requirements for foundation walls vary across Canada, and range between R19 and R24.5.
+Building code requirements for foundation walls vary across the US and Canada, and range between R19 and R24.5.
 This is a minimum and, depending on location and climate we would recommend increasing that in the interest of saving energy, and money in the longterm.